sshwy/hexo-theme-essence/README.md

 ## Installation :inbox_tray:

-You can simply install it:
+You can simply install it as a node module:

 ```bash
 npm install hexo-theme-essence --save